caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 #### http

 Get certificates by making an HTTP(S) request.
-The response must have a 200 status code and the body must contain a PEM chain including the full certificate (with intermediates) as well as the private key.
+The response must have a `200` status code and the body must contain a PEM chain including the full certificate (with intermediates) as well as the private key.

 ```caddy-d
 get_certificate http <url>
 ```

 - **url** <span id="url"/> is the fully-qualified URL to which to make the request.
 It is strongly advised that this be a local endpoint for performance reasons.
-The URL will be augmented with the following query string parameters: `server_name` = SNI value, `signature_schemes` = comma-separated list of hex IDs of signature algorithms, and `cipher_suites` = comma-separated list of hex IDS of cipher suites.
+The URL will be augmented with the following query string parameters:

+  - `server_name`: SNI value
+  - `signature_schemes`: comma-separated list of hex IDs of signature algorithms
+  - `cipher_suites`: comma-separated list of hex IDS of cipher suites